 Schou shared some highlights from General Mills and what foodservice directors can expect in the coming year to help with bid preparation.

 - Removal of Artificial Ingredients: General Mills is making progress in efforts to use more recognizable, familiar ingredients to create the colors and flavors in its products that consumers have come to know and love.
-Nearly 100 products are already available with no artificial flavors or colors from artificial sources.
+Over 100 products are already available with no artificial flavors or colors from artificial sources.
 We also continue to make other improvements across our entire portfolio to meet schools’ expectations for whole-grain-rich and low-sugar items.